 Serabi presented a closure plan to the Brazilian mining authority, as part of its plan of economic usage of the mine, as required for the mining license application.
 In this plan, a value close to R\$2.5 million was estimated to cover closure costs, spread over a period of three years, following mine exhaustion.
-The Company carries out a regular review of these plans and currently estimates the closure costs as between BrR\$6.5 million and BrR\$7.0 million.
+The Company carries out a regular review of these plans and currently estimates the current fair value attributable to closure costs of the Palito and Sao Chico Mines at BrR\$7.3 million.